 And in pursuing that justice, even the faith which was the inception of the malice toward him, for which he fought, is taken.
 In this way, he is not an evil man or a good man, but a human, flawed, persecuted, dejected.
 Shakespeare presents a character whose many lines can be interpreted a number of diverse ways.

-Radford sees this diversity and recognizes that limiting Shylock to one personality trait is to flatten the richness of Shakespeare’s character.
+Radford sees this diversity in the text of The Merchant of Venice and recognizes that limiting Shylock to one personality trait is to flatten the richness of Shakespeare’s character.
 With this understanding, Radford is able to set in place visual augmentations of the nuance, and to use Pacino’s subtlety in playing a great range of emotion to convey the depth of the creation.
 All movie-makers—indeed, all interpreters of Shakespeare—should struggle to achieve as much.
 And knowing that remakes can be this good, all remakes should earnestly desire to be on this level.

 Remakes are Not your Enemy: